-Interventions under these levers are focused on three target areas - Khayelitsha (Town 2), Gunya and Paarl East, where we are working in close cooperation with community organisations.
+The PREMIER: Secondly we are introducing alternative recreational activities that will divert high risk users from abusing alcohol and, if possible, offer business opportunities to entrepreneurs...
+[Interjections.]
+Thirdly, we are improving alcohol-harms related social and health services to communities.
+Interventions under these levers are focused on three target areas: Khayelitsha Town 2, Gunya and Paarl East, where we are working in close cooperation with community organisations.
 There has been good progress with a range of partners that would take too long to enumerate here, except to thank them all.

-When it comes to increasing safety, 8 high-mast security cameras, linked to the City of Cape Town's control room, have been installed in Khayelitsha Town 2 and 12 new law enforcement officers have been deployed in the area.
+When it comes to increasing safety, eight high-mast security cameras, linked to the City of Cape Town's control room, have been installed in Khayelitsha Town 2 and 12 new law enforcement officers have been deployed in the area.
 We are confident these interventions will assist us in clamping down on liquor traders who are breaking the law and will help reduce crime in the community.
 We are stepping up enforcement measures against illegal outlets by appointing more liquor inspectors, and increasing the value of fines to R100 000 for outlets found operating beyond their licence conditions.
+[Interjections.]

-Western Cape liquor inspectors have also recently been certified with National Liquor Authority rights, a first for any province in South Africa.
+The PREMIER: Western Cape liquor inspectors have also recently been certified with National Liquor Authority rights, a first for any province in South Africa.
 This allows them to inspect major liquor distributors with a national liquor registration.

-It means every outlet in the province that sells liquor is now open to scrutiny by the WCLA.
+It means every outlet in the province that sells liquor is now open to scrutiny by the Western Cape Liquor Authority.
 As part of our coordination efforts, over 140 SAPS officers have been trained on new regulations and relevant legislation.

-Enforcement on our roads has also received a major boost from the introduction of Random Breathalyser Testing (RBT).
-After just four months of operations, suspected alcohol-related motorist fatalities in the province declined by 14.4% compared to 2016 figures, and 23.8% since 2015.
+Enforcement on our roads has also received a major boost from the introduction of Random Breathalyser Testing.
+After just four months of operations, suspected alcohol-related motorist fatalities in the province declined by 14.4%...

-I must commend provincial traffic services and our Transport and Public Works Department under the leadership of Minister Donald Grant for this progress, which includes the reintroduction of Evidentiary breath alcohol testing, commonly known as the Draeger device.
+The PREMIER: ...compared to 2016 figures, and 23.8% since 2015.
+I must commend Provincial Traffic Services and our Transport and Public Works Department under the leadership of Minister Donald Grant for this progress, which includes the reintroduction of evidentiary breath alcohol testing, commonly known as the Dräger device.

-Honourable Speaker, our safety partnerships are growing across the province, coordinated by our Community Safety Department and led from the front by Minister Plato.

-We have accredited 165 Neighbourhood watches since the Community Safety Act regulations came into effect in October 2016.
+Hon Speaker, our safety partnerships are growing across the province, coordinated by our Community Safety Department and led from the front by Minister Dan Plato.
+We have accredited 165 Neighbourhood watches since the Community Safety Act came into effect in October 2016.
 Resources and training are steadily being rolled out to these organisations.
 We also facilitate grants for Community Policing Forums that present viable safety project proposals.